 |20 times more reliable than normal hard disks||Highly durable (No public SLA)|

 Arguably the most interesting comparison is Amazon EBS vs EFS.
-The difference between using Amazon EBS and using EFS can be compared to parking a car in a home garage versus parking a car in a rental parking lot.
-In general, only you use your home garage: you tend to use your car frequently and the space is highly secure.
+The difference between using Amazon EBS and using Amazon EFS can be compared to parking a car in a home garage versus parking a car in a rental parking lot.
+Using Amazon EBS is like parking in your own private garage: you tend to use your car frequently and the space is highly secure.
 Using Amazon EFS is more like parking in a big rental parking lot: there are lots of people, including yourself, sharing a common space available to accommodate a large number of individuals.
 Let’s look at how this analogy between AWS EBS and AWS EFS works in real life.

 Now let’s look at Amazon EFS vs S3.
-Because of Amazon S3’s eventual consistency problem, Amazon S3 might be little slow when compared to EFS, which has Max I/O performance modes that will have higher write speeds and throughput.
+Because of Amazon S3’s eventual consistency problem, Amazon S3 might be little slow when compared to Amazon EFS, which has Max I/O performance modes that will have higher write speeds and throughput.

-EFS can be accessed by multiple EC2 instances from multiple Availability Zones in the same region at any point in time; Amazon S3 can be accessed from anywhere by API’s.
-Amazon S3 guarantees eleven 9’s of durability but EFS does not.
-There is also a limit to the number of EFS instances that an account can launch.
+Amazon EFS can be accessed by multiple Amazon EC2 instances from multiple Availability Zones in the same region at any point in time; Amazon S3 can be accessed from anywhere by API’s.
+Amazon S3 guarantees eleven 9’s of durability but Amazon EFS does not.
+There is also a limit to the number of Amazon EFS instances that an account can launch.

-If you’re thinking of trying to use EFS for regular use, individual instances, you are not the first person to think of it.
-Many have tried to implement that solution, but in the end, they’ve all discovered t that EFS does not do well with small general purpose workloads and is better suited for larger workloads.
+If you’re thinking of trying to use Amazon EFS for regular-use, individual instances, you are not the first person to have that idea.
+Many have tried to implement that solution, but in the end, they’ve all discovered that Amazon EFS does not do well with small general-purpose workloads.

 Conclusion: A Balance of Cost and Necessity

-Compared to Amazon S3, EBS pricing is simpler and it includes per/GB storage allocated per month, Provisioned IOPS, and EBS snapshots.
-EFS pricing is even more straightforward: you just pay for the storage used measured in GB/month.
+Compared to Amazon S3, Amazon EBS pricing is simpler and it includes per/GB storage allocated per month, Provisioned IOPS, and Amazon EBS snapshots.
+Amazon EFS pricing is even more straightforward: you just pay for the storage used measured in GB/month.

-So Amazon S3 looks the cheapest but that might not always be the case.
-For performance, EBS is the fastest due to high IOPS, but when it comes to shared and scalable file systems EFS is the best option.
+With this analysis, Amazon S3 looks the cheapest but that might not always be the case.
+For performance, Amazon EBS is the fastest due to high IOPS, but when it comes to shared and scalable file systems Amazon EFS is the best option.
 Comparing these storage options on AWS, EBS pricing and performance strike a balance that makes it very attractive.
 Combined with Cloud Volumes ONTAP, you consume less AWS storage and therefore save on storage costs.